briansimiyuj/doctor-appointment-app/README.md

         3. Create a cancel button and set its onClick event to `closeDeleteNote` function from Notes Tab Context
         4. Create a confirm delete button

+    #### Delete Note Hook

+      Delete Note Hook will be used to delete a note from the database/local storage and update the `notes` state variable

+        1. Retrieve `selectedNote` and `closeModal` from the Notes Tab Context
+        2. Retrieve `removeNote` from the Patient Details Context
+        3. Create a function `handleDeleteNote`
+          a.
+If `selectedNote` is defined,
+            - Call `removeNote` function Context with `selectedNote` as argument
+            - Call `closeModal` function

 ### Settings Context